-This type of pedagogical method is critical in an inner city setting, where so many students underperform academically, drop out of school, and make poor choices that sometimes lead to premature death or incarceration.
-This happens, we argue, because inner city students do not see a relationship between education and the ability to improve their lives and make their neighborhood a better place to live.
-Without understanding this vital connection between education and community building, we do not believe students will be motivated to learn and develop fully their talents and skills.40 Thus, our pedagogic model is not only a method of teaching, but it is also a community building activity that contributes to the holistic development of young people-good students, engaged neighborhood residents, and community change agents.
+This type of pedagogical method is critical in an inner-city setting, where so many students underperform academically, drop out of school, and make poor choices that sometimes lead to premature death or incarceration.
+This happens, we argue, because innercity students do not see a relationship between education and the ability to improve their lives and make their neighborhood a better place to live.
+We believe that unless students understand this vital connection between education and community building, they will not be motivated to learn and develop their talents and skills fully.
+Thus, our pedagogic model is not only a method of teaching; it is also a community-building activity that contributes to the holistic development of young people: good students, engaged neighborhood residents, and community change agents.